Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you here, folks.

-Another week, busy broadcast excellence right here.
+Another week, busy broadcast excellence right here and the Limbaugh Institute for Advanced Conservative Studies.

-Now, did you see where at the White House Correspondents Dinner, Obama thanked, you know, I w while telling them what a job they have.
+Now, did you see where at the White House correspondence dinner, Obama thanked, you know, while telling them what a job they have, they've got to speak truth to power, not his words, but he said, you, you got to keep us honest up here.

-You people in the press, you have to work really, really hard to keep us under some such self-serving dietribe, and then he thanked the press for working side by side with him.
+You people in the press, you have to work really, really hard to keep us under.

-Actually, the full quote was it has been an honor and a privilege to work side by side with you to strengthen our democracy.
+Actually, the full quote was, it has been an honor and a privilege to work side by side with you to strengthen our democracy.

-I think the teleprompter said strengthen our democratic party.
+I think the teleprompter said strengthen our Democratic Party.

 But he caught himself there and actually changed to help our Democrat Party to strengthen our democracy.

-Um ashamed to admit this.
+Ashamed to admit this.

 It's not any big surprise.